thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 ## Breakpoints

 Breakpoints can be found under Configuration > Media > Breakpoints.
 Each breakpoint needs a name, and a [media query](http://css-tricks.com/resolution-specific-stylesheets/).
+Optionally you can enable Retina display handling for each breakpoint.